EladHavakuk/Image_Processing_Final_Project/README.md

 # Image_Processing_Final_Project
-this repo contains the final project in the image processing course in Bar Ilan in my Master's degree.
+this repo contains the final project in the digital image processing course.